 Virtual sports products are also facing rising expectations for quality, and as far as I know, content providers are jumping on the development process.
 It is possible that virtual sports were not ready to come to the forefront so fast, but the current situation is a real opportunity for the entire virtual sector to reach a new stage in its evolution.

-It would be interesting to know which of the products you offer have become more popular during the pandemic and which products have experienced a decrease in demand.
+It would be interesting to know which of the products you offer have become more popular during the crisis and which products have experienced a decrease in demand.

 — I believe it is too soon to talk about some global changes now as we would need more time to pass in order to assess the situation objectively.
 We can only note a few trends.
 Paradoxical as it may seem, the demand for betting products keeps growing rapidly.
 It could be because of the good chances of getting a profitable commercial offer, or it could be that as many entrepreneurs risk losing their business, they are looking for alternative sources of income, so they turn to the online gaming industry.
 Therefore, the services related to the launch, maintenance and development of online casinos are some of the most popular now.
 Also, to attract players, operators are interested in providing high-quality, diverse game content, and our API protocol, which integrates games from the industry’s leading developers, is enjoying high demand.

 Coming back to bookmakers, have they become more active in developing their fantasy sports and esports betting lines?

 — In fact, the situation is quite controversial.
 People say that esports, virtual sports and fantasy sports are perfectly suited to replace real sports during the crisis outbreak, which is absolutely true.
 However, we are not seeing an increase in sportsbooks promoting esports, for instance - which is surprising, as bookmakers’ target audiences respond best to a well-thought out marketing strategy.